Maor Appelbaum on Video: Translating the Live Concert to Record

 Why bother making the soundwaves smoother?
 By reducing the resistance to the natural flow of sound waves, Audeze’s Fazor arrays accomplish multiple goals while adding minimal weight and greater performance.

-They not only extend high frequencies, they also allow greater efficiency, and help keep our Fluxor magnets acoustically transparent.
+They not only align sound waves for improved midrange clarity, they also allow greater efficiency, and help keep our Fluxor magnets acoustically transparent.
 This is because they help sound waves pass through the magnet structures unhindered, causing less degradation and interference by the mass of the magnets themselves.

 Diffraction of sound off the magnets can cause different frequencies to arrive at different times, which results in changes in phase (essentially the timing of the sound waves relative to each other).
 With Fazors, sound waves generated by our large planar magnetic diaphragms pass through magnetic structures without disturbance, preserving timing details in the recorded signal.
 This ultimately results in cleaner sound, greater resolution, and better imaging, as well as allowing the diaphragm to settle faster and with less “ringing.”